-Proposal #1a: For eMTC legacy test cases fully applicable to UEs supporting eMTC over NTN add a note to the Main behavior to mention the difference for NTN.
+Proposal #1: For eMTC legacy test cases fully applicable to UEs supporting eMTC over NTN add a note to the Main behavior to mention the difference for NTN.
 See R5-232543 [5] for details.

-Proposal #1b: For eMTC legacy test cases with test steps that are not applicable to UEs supporting eMTC over NTN add an exception for the test steps that are not applicable.
-See R5-232541 [6] for details.

-Proposal #2a: The prose of NB-IoT legacy test cases fully applicable to UEs supporting NB-IoT over NTN can be re-used as they are.
+Proposal #2: The prose of NB-IoT legacy test cases fully applicable to UEs supporting NB-IoT over NTN can be re-used as they are.

-Proposal #2b: For NB-IoT legacy test cases with test steps that are not applicable to UEs supporting NB-IoT over NTN add an exception for the test steps that are not applicable.
-See R5-232544 [7] for details.

 Proposal #3a: Add a new table for legacy eMTC test cases fully or partially applicable to UEs supporting eMTC over NTN.
-See R5-232546 [8] for details.
+See R5-232546 [6] for details.

 Proposal #3b: Add a new table for legacy NB-IoT test cases fully or partially applicable to UEs supporting NB-IoT over NTN.
-See R5-232547 [9] for details.
+See R5-232547 [7] for details.